l4u/api-documentation/content/v1/terms.md

 ## Be Gentle

 Don't overburden our servers.
-We've published some specifics with regard to <a href="/v1/#rate-limiting">rate limiting</a>, but we reserve the right to determine abuse or excessive usage of the API and throttle or block any service accordingly.
+We've published some specifics with regard to [rate limiting](/v1/#rate-limiting), but we reserve the right to determine abuse or excessive usage of the API and throttle or block any service accordingly.

 ## Termination